turtlehuang/AInvoice/README.md

 <div align=center><img height=115 width=360 src="https://github.com/turtlehuang/AInvoice/blob/master/ainvoice.png"/></div>

-This is an example file with default selections.

 ## Background

 Here is the AInvoice, a Taiwan receipt lottery checking application, using computer vision with deep learning model to achieve digit number recognition.